Monte Peso Grande: History

 The Castell'Ermo, due to its prominent location and its strong visual impact, during prehistory was considered a kind of sacred mountain.
-In particular on the slopes nowadays included in the municipality of Vendone, in a place referred as "Tre Pe", there was a dolmen presumably built by the Ligures, which unfortunately was destroyed by some youngsters of the village in the early post war years.
+In particular on the slopes nowadays included in the municipality of Vendone, in a place referred as "Tre Pe", there was a dolmen presumably built by the Ligures, which was destroyed by some youngsters of the village in the early post war years.

-The sacredness of the place was also recognized during the Middle ages, when was built the Sanctuary of San Calocero, which nowadays remains the destination of a pilgrimage, taking place every five years and involving many worshipers coming from the nearby villages.
+The sacredness of the place was also recognized during the Middle Ages, when was built the Sanctuary of San Calocero, which nowadays remains the destination of a pilgrimage, taking place every five years and involving many worshipers coming from the nearby villages.
 The same name Castellermo, a short form of Castello dell'Eremo (in English Castle of the hermitage), is connected to an ancient tradition stating that saint Calocerus lived there as an hermit.

 During the years of the Resistance the area was used as a refuge by the partigiani.
 In the Casone dei Crovi, an old building close tho the summit of mount Peso Grande, at the end of 1943 some partisans led by commander Felice Cascione composed the famous song Fischia il vento, which was executed in public for the first time in the nearby village of Curenna.